Blue Holes Surf Break

 Table - best surf conditions forecast for Blue Holes over the next 16 days.

 Alright folks, Rusty here.
-Let’s have a proper look at what’s heading our way for the next couple of weeks.
-We’ve only got one break to talk about, and that’s Blue Holes – a reef setup that really needs the right combination of swell and wind to fire.
-The forecast is a real mixed bag, so let’s walk through it.
+Let’s have a look at what’s on the table for the next couple of weeks.
+We’ve got one spot to work with, so let’s get into it.

 Rusty.